majid-cj/manage-everything/run-django-postgres-nginx.md

 then go to your brower and check if it's live and runnung

      (<project_virtual_env_name>)$ gunicorn --bind 0.0.0.0:8000 <your_project_name>.wsgi

      (<project_virtual_env_name>)$ deactivate

 Service Files for Gunicorn

     $ sudo nano /etc/systemd/system/gunicorn.service

-    # i used to do it without creating .sock file
+i used to do it without creating .sock file and let the system create

-    # and let the system create
+<strong>ps</strong> :
-    ps : you can create let the path of .sock file anywhere
+    you can create the path of .sock file anywhere

     [Unit]
     Description=gunicorn daemon